Statistical mechanics from quantum envariance and exchange symmetry: Resolution of the Gibbs Paradox via Quantum Indistinguishability and Entanglement

 The resolution lies in quantum statistical mechanics~\cite{huang1987}.
-Identical particles are indistinguishable and permutation does not generate new microstates.
-When this indistinguishability is correctly taken into account, the spurious entropy of the mixing disappears~\cite{swendsen2012introduction}.
-The entropy then becomes extensive, consistent with the fundamental principles of thermodynamics.
-In traditional quantum statistical mechanics, the apparent paradox is resolved by properly counting microstates through symmetrization or anti-symmetrization of the wave function.
-The total wavefunction of a system of $N$ identical particles must satisfy a permutation symmetry condition.
-Exchanging any two particles leaves the wavefunction unchanged (for bosons) or multiplied by a minus sign (for fermions) \cite{zurek2014}:
+Identical particles are indistinguishable, and permutations do not generate new physical microstates.
+When this indistinguishability is correctly taken into account, the spurious entropy of mixing disappears~\cite{swendsen2012introduction}.
+In the standard quantum treatment, the paradox is resolved by properly counting microstates through symmetrization or anti-symmetrization of the wave function.
+The total wavefunction of $N$ identical particles satisfies \cite{zurek2014quantumorigin}

-where $\pi$ is a permutation that belongs to the symmetric group of degree $N$, and $g^\pi = +1$ for bosons and $-1$ for fermions.
-This indistinguishability requirement modifies the canonical partition function, since identical microstates must not be counted multiple times.
-The correct quantum-mechanical expression is therefore
+where $g^\pi = +1$ for bosons and $-1$ for fermions.
+This indistinguishability modifies the canonical partition function as

-where $Z_1$ is the single-particle partition function and the $1/N!$ factor removes the classical overcounting of identical configurations.